 CRAFTSMANSHIP

-The life and work of Palaniappa Achari is well documented thanks to an elaborate illustrative book on vina craftsmanship titled Lautenbau in Südindien: M. Palaniappan Achari und Seine Arbeit (Lute Making in South India: M. Palaniappan and His Work) which was brought out in collaboration with the German instrument maker Dr. Norbert Beyer (affiliated with Museum für Volkerkunde in Berlin).
+Brhaddhvani has been committed to supporting vina craftsmen for over three decades.
+We have honored craftsmen like Palaniappa Achari (1918 to 2003) and Pakkirisami Achari.
+The life and contributions of Palaniappa Achari are well-documented in the book titled Lautenbau in Südindien: M. Palaniappan Achari und Seine Arbeit (Lute Making in South India: M. Palaniappan and His Work), a collaborative effort with the German instrument maker, Dr. Norbert Beyer, affiliated with the Museum für Volkerkunde in Berlin.

 MUSIC CRAFT